as595/csc-2019/classification.md

 <h4>Performance Metrics</h4>

 So how did we do?
 We need to evaluate the performance of our classifier.

+There are a variety of ways to evaluate the performance of a machine learning model.
+Which one you choose should depend on the objective of your classification.
+Before we look at some common performance metrics we first need to define a few terms.

+Suppose we have two target classes; these could be *cat* and *mouse*, or alternatively *pulsar* and *non-pulsar*, but here I'm just going to call them *positive* and *negative*.

+**Precision** The fraction of true postives

 A good first step is to evaluate the <a href="https://www.openml.org/a/estimation-procedures/1" target="_blank" rel="noopener noreferrer">cross-validation</a>.
 This will tell us how well our machine learning model generalises, i.e. whether we have over-fitted the training data.

 ```python